trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to.md

 ```

 Yes, the conversion to pointer to `void` is important, because the `p` conversion specifier expects a pointer to `void`.
 For any other type of argument (footnote 48 allows pointers to `void` and `char` types to be interchangeable as arguments to functions, return values from functions, and members of union), the behavior would simply be undefined.

 ---

+Claim 4.

+>Dereferencing a null pointer always result in a segmentation fault.

+It need not.
+It may, but it need not.

+Once again, I had to resort to a footnote for this, because the standard does not define what constitutes an "invalid value" for a pointer that is going to be used with the indirection operator anywhere else.

+Anyway, footnote 102 presents a list of such "invalid values for dereferencing a pointer".
+Those include a null pointer, an address inappropriately aligned for the type of the object pointed to, and the address of an object after the end of its lifetime.

+And according to §6.5.3.2 4 (emphasis mine),

+>The unary \* operator denotes indirection.
+If the operand [...] **If an invalid value has been assigned to the pointer, the behavior of the unary \* operator is undefined**

+It is officially undefined behavior.

+So not only is your program allowed to result in a segmentation violation, it can very well be the cause of a zombie outbreak.

+---